apollo-inspire/markdown-recipe-library/recipes/simple-vegetable-spaghetti.md

 - Turn off the heat, drain out the water and put pan aside for now

 Sauté the veggies
-- Cut all vegetables into bitesized chunks
+- Cut all vegetables into bite sized chunks
 - Add pepper, salt and italian herbs to veggies
 - Put oil in a pan and heat up
 - Saute the veggies (?5-10mins)